Wednesday, May 20, 2026

 Social misogyny has devastating consequences for every country in the world and we need to face the truth and work to address it.
 This is why Do It Like a Woman is an important book.

 You will learn about women working to fight the corruption of systems that put women down in every country.
+You will learn what it means to simply try to live a normal life when the forces of sexism threaten your safety.

 Let’s focus for a moment on the imposed stereotype that considers women “irrational.”
 Here’s a thought on this on page 56: